 Submission to IAMCR conferences are generally abstracts of proposed papers (which may be in progress or even completed at the time of submission).
 The abstracts are reviewed by the sections and working groups.
 Authors of accepted abstracts are then invited to present their papers at the conference.
 It is generally expected that full papers (which may be working papers or final ones) will be submitted via the IAMCR website several weeks prior to the conference.

-Sections and Working Groups at IAMCR vary in the way that paper proposals are solicited and reviewed.
-This page indicates the various methods and criteriaused.
-Individual scholars may wish to contact the Section Head or Working Group Chair to learn which methods and criteria are being employed.
+Sections and Working Groups at IAMCR vary in the way that abstracts / paper proposals are reviewed.
+This page indicates the various methods and criteria used.
+Individual scholars may wish to contact the heads of the section or working group to learn which methods and criteria they employ.

 A blind review is where submissions are reviewed by reviewers who do not know the name of the author(s) (files have had identifying information removed).
 Submissions are scored based upon academic criteria set by the Sections and Working Groups.
 Selection is based upon the scores and comments only, and sessions are constructed based on the submissions selected.
 This is the most common review type for most IAMCR sectons and working groups.

 Section and Working Group Officers Review

 This form of review is conducted by Section and Working Group officers.
 Submissions are reviewed either blindly or not.
 The criteria for the submissions are determined by the officers in committee.
 The selections can be based upon scores (as in blind review), or through discussions as a committee.
 It is possible to have themes in mind beforehand and selections based upon these themes.

 The chair (or co-chairs) of a Section or Working Group makes the selections.
 Abstracts are selected based on academic standards and the themes of the group.
 Reviewing is not blind.